juangalisteo/juangalisteo.github.io/README.md

-# Juan Galisteo | Personal Portfolio
+# Juan Galisteo | Digital Portfolio

-Personal portfolio and digital space focused on web development, design and modern digital experiences.
-Showcasing projects, technologies, creative systems and ongoing work built with a clean and cinematic visual identity.
+Web developer and digital experience designer.

+A personal space where design, structure and functionality come together to build modern, solid and visually refined digital systems.

+This portfolio demonstrates how Astro and GitHub Pages can be used together to create a professional digital presence without the need for traditional hosting or a custom domain.
+By simply publishing a repository, GitHub provides a public website, making it possible to build and share your own personal space with the world.

+© Juan Galisteo

+---

 Built with Astro.